-- (a) Disclosure of aggregate shareholding to the SECP, target company and securities exchange on which the voting shares of the target company are listed is required upon acquisition of more than 10% of the voting shares of a listed company.
-If additional shares are acquired within a period of 12 months after acquisition of more than 10% of the voting shares of a listed company, compliance with the above disclosure obligations shall be required only if the total acquisition exceeds an aggregate of 30%. - (b) the target company shall immediately, in writing, inform the stock exchange and SECP when a firm intention to acquire control or voting shares of the target company, beyond the thresholds prescribed under section 111 of the Securities Act, is notified to the board of directors of the target company.
-Section 111 of the Securities Act provides that a person shall make a public offer to acquire voting shares of the listed company if such person intends to acquire, directly or indirectly: - voting shares, which (taken together with voting shares, if any, held by such person) would entitle such person to more than 30% of the voting shares of a listed company; or
+- a.
+Disclosure of aggregate shareholding to the SECP, target company and securities exchange on which the voting shares of the target company are listed is required upon acquisition of more than 10% of the voting shares of a listed company.
+If additional shares are acquired within a period of 12 months after acquisition of more than 10% of the voting shares of a listed company, compliance with the above disclosure obligations shall be required only if the total acquisition exceeds an aggregate of 30%. - b.
+The target company shall immediately, in writing, inform the stock exchange and SECP when a firm intention to acquire control or voting shares of the target company, beyond the thresholds prescribed under the Securities Act s 111, is notified to the board of directors of the target

-- (ii) additional voting shares in case the acquirer already holds more than 30% but less than 51% of the voting shares of a listed company: provided that such acquirer shall not be required to make a fresh public offer within a period of 12 months from the date of the previous public offer; or - (iii) control of a listed company. - (c) Any person intending to acquire voting shares of the target company which will attract the provisions of section 111 of the Securities Act shall, after careful and responsible consideration, make a public announcement of such intention in the newspaper.
-The public announcement of an intention to acquire the shares of the target company shall contain the information as prescribed in Schedule III to the Takeover Regulations. - (d) A public announcement of offer shall be made by the acquirer within 180 days of making the public announcement of an intention to acquire voting shares or control of a target company beyond the thresholds prescribed under section 111 of the Securities Act.
-The public announcement of offer shall contain the information as prescribed in Schedule IV to the Takeover Regulations. - (e) The acquirer is required to furnish security for the performance of its obligations under the public offer.
-Such security can be in the form of a cash deposit or a securities deposit or a bank guarantee. - (f) The manager to the public offer has to file a due diligence certificate with the SECP prior to the public offer. - (g) Public announcements of the offer are required to be filed with the SECP along with the supporting documents specified in Schedule VII to the Takeover Regulations.
+- company.
+The Securities Act s 111, provides that a person shall make a public offer to acquire voting shares of the listed company if such person intends to acquire, directly or indirectly: - voting shares, which (taken together with voting shares, if any, held by such person) would entitle such person to more than 30% of the voting shares of a listed company; or - ii. additional voting shares in case the acquirer already holds more than 30% but less than 51% of the voting shares of a listed company: provided that such acquirer shall not be required to make a fresh public offer within a period of 12 months from the date of the previous public offer; or - iii. control of a listed company. - c.
+Any person intending to acquire voting shares of the target company which will attract the provisions of the Securities Act s 111, shall, after careful and responsible consideration, make a public announcement of such intention in the newspaper.
+The public announcement of an intention to acquire the shares of the target company shall contain the information as prescribed in the Takeover Regulations Sch.
+IV. - d.
+A public announcement of offer shall be made by the acquirer within 180 days of making the public announcement of an intention to acquire voting shares or control of a target company beyond the thresholds prescribed under the Securities Act s 111.
+The public announcement of offer shall contain the information as prescribed in Schedule VII to the Takeover Regulations. - e.
+The acquirer is required to furnish security for the performance of its obligations under the public offer.
+Such security can be in the form of a cash deposit or a securities deposit or a bank guarantee subject to the terms of the Takeover Regulations.

+- f.
+The manager to the public offer has to file a due diligence certificate in the format provided in the Takeover Regulations Sch.
+XI along with a copy of proposed offer letter with the SECP prior to the public offer. - g.
+Public announcements of the offer are required to be filed with the SECP along with the supporting documents specified in the Takeover Regulations Sch.
+VIII.